12 Jan 2026

 Here are some of the main aspects of the psychedelic integration process:

-• As part of the preparation phase, for a number of weeks before taking part in PAT, therapy participants will be informed in a deeper context about PAT, the science of how psychedelics work, the importance of set and setting, and about what they may expect from their experience.
+• As part of the preparation phase11, for a number of weeks before taking part in PAT, therapy participants will be informed in a deeper context about PAT, the science of how psychedelics work, the importance of set and setting, and about what they may expect from their experience.

 • Preparing the mind, body and spirit for the experience is part of this preparation phase.
 This may consist of group therapy, meditation, breathwork, journaling and exercise and healthy eating to ensure that the mind, the body and the emotions are prepared for what may arise.